ctrueden/ctrueden.github.io/_pages/deus/CharSecretsMark.md

--=Mark's Character's Secrets=-
+---
+layout: page
+title: Mark's Character's Secrets
+permalink: /deus/CharSecretsMark
+category: deus
+---

-!!The origin of Pandora's Box
+## The origin of Pandora's Box

 Pure humans are incapable of channeling mystic energy.
 Thus, members of the Arcane Order  are by definition part non-human (in fact, nearly every human by now is not &quot;pure&quot;).
 As humanity has become less pure, they have begun to lose their ability to interbreed with  anything, making it more difficult to breed with more powerfully mystic races to produce  &quot;superior&quot; offspring.